bucket4j/bucket4j/README.md

 ## Advantages of Bucket4j
 * Implemented on top of ideas of well known algorithm, which are by de-facto standard for rate limiting in the IT industry.
-* Effective lock-free implementation, Bucket4j is good scalable for multithreading case.
+* Effective lock-free implementation, Bucket4j is good scalable for multi-threading case.
 * Absolutely non-compromise precision, Bucket4j does not operate with floats or doubles, all calculation are performed in the integer arithmetic, this feature protects end users from calculation errors involved by rounding.
 * Ability to switch from one JVM to cluster in two lines of code.
 Using Bucket4j you are able to limiting something in the cluster of JVMs.